 \section{Experiments}

-We evaluated COMPASS across four medical image segmentation tasks: 1) segmentation on H\&E histopathology images from the EBHI dataset (H\&E)~\cite{hu2023ebhi}, 2) skin lesion segmentation on dermoscopic images from the HAM10000 dataset (Skin Lesion)~\cite{tschandl2018ham10000}, 3) thyroid nodule segmentation from the TN3K dataset (Nodule)~\cite{gong2021multi}, and 4) gastrointestinal polyp segmentation (PolyP)~\cite{jha2019kvasir}.
-We trained all models using the standard U-Net architecture from MONAI~\cite{cardoso2022monai,kerfoot2018left}.
+We evaluated COMPASS across four medical image segmentation tasks: 1) segmentation on H\&E histopathology images from the EBHI dataset (H\&E)~\citep{hu2023ebhi}, 2) skin lesion segmentation on dermoscopic images from the HAM10000 dataset (Skin Lesion)~\citep{tschandl2018ham10000}, 3) thyroid nodule segmentation from the TN3K dataset (Nodule)~\citep{gong2021multi}, and 4) gastrointestinal polyp segmentation (PolyP)~\citep{jha2019kvasir}.
+We trained all models using the standard U-Net architecture from MONAI~\citep{cardoso2022monai,kerfoot2018left}.
 We focused on segmented object size (area) as the downstream clinical metric of interest.
-Object size is among the most widely adopted quantitative biomarkers across diverse clinical applications~\cite{smith2003biomarkers,o2008quantitative}.
+Object size is among the most widely adopted quantitative biomarkers across diverse clinical applications~\citep{smith2003biomarkers,o2008quantitative}.
+For COMPASS-J, which requires a differentiable metric function, we compute area by applying a soft thresholding (a sigmoid function) to the output logits and then summing the resulting probability map.
 We repeated each experiment over 100 randomized splits to compute average coverage and interval sizes.
 We provide details on architecture, preprocessing, training, calibration, and testing details in Appendix~\ref{app:expdetails}.
 We considered three types of calibration strategies:

 \textbf{1.
-Output-space calibration:} These include split conformal prediction (SCP)~\cite{lei2018distribution}, Conformalized Quantile Regression (Output-CQR)~\cite{romano2019conformalized}, and locally adaptive conformal prediction (Local CP)~\cite{lei2018distribution,papadopoulos2008normalized,papadopoulos2011regression}.
+Output-space calibration:} These include split conformal prediction (SCP)~\citep{lei2018distribution}, Conformalized Quantile Regression (Output-CQR)~\citep{romano2019conformalized}, and locally adaptive conformal prediction (Local CP)~\citep{lei2018distribution,papadopoulos2008normalized,papadopoulos2011regression}.

 \textbf{2.
-End-to-end calibration:} We use Conformalized Quantile Regression (E2E-CQR)~\cite{lambert2024robust} on a model trained to directly produce pixel-wise lower and upper bounds using the Tversky loss~\cite{salehi2017tversky}.
+End-to-end calibration:} We use Conformalized Quantile Regression (E2E-CQR)~\citep{lambert2024robust} on a model trained to directly produce pixel-wise lower and upper bounds using the Tversky loss~\citep{salehi2017tversky}.